naina766/internPortal/README.md

 # 🧑‍💼 Intern Portal – Full Stack MERN Project

 This is a basic **Full Stack Intern Portal** built using the **MERN stack** – MongoDB, Express.js, React.js, and Node.js.
 The portal displays intern information, referral codes, donation statistics, and rewards.
-An optional leaderboard is also included using dummy backend data.
+An leaderboard is also included using backend data.

 ---